alovajs/alovajs.github.io/api/alova.md

 ## alova.id

-alova instance id, used to distinguish different alova instances, can be used to accurately match the method instance of the specified alova in the [method matcher](/tutorial/client/in-depth/method-matcher).
+The alova instance ID, used to distinguish between different alova instances.
+It lets you precisely match the method instances of a specific alova instance via the [method matcher](/tutorial/client/in-depth/method-matcher).

 - **Type**: string

 ## alova.options

-When creating an alova instance through `createAlova`, the object after the default configuration is merged with the passed in configuration object.
+When creating an alova instance via `createAlova`, this is the configuration object after merging the default options with the ones you provide.

 - **Type**